mozilla-services/hindsight/README.md

   project dashboard.
 * New releases occur the day after the sprint finishes.
   * The version in the dev branch is updated
-  * The changes are merged into master
+  * The changes are merged into main
   * A new tag is created

 ## Docker Images

-[Docker images](https://hub.docker.com/r/mozilla/hindsight/tags) are constructed from the master and dev branches and can be pulled, or built using the Dockerfile.
+[Docker images](https://hub.docker.com/r/mozilla/hindsight/tags) are constructed from the main and dev branches and can be pulled, or built using the Dockerfile.

 Note that the Docker image built here is only a bare bones image containing just lua_sandbox and hindsight.
 For a more full featured image that also contains all of the extensions, see